kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/commands.md

 2. Starts a kcp server if one is not already running.
 3. Downloads and installs kubestellar if it is not already evident on `$PATH` (using [the script below](#install-kubestellar).
-4. `kubestellar start` if the KubeStellar controllers are not already running.
+4. `kubestellar start` if the KubeStellar controllers are not already running or the ESPW does not (yet) exist.

 This script accepts the following command line flags; all are optional.